Field Team Communication: Why Your Field Teams Don’t Read Emails

 Decreasing job duration

 The length of time any service job takes is directly correlated to completion rates.
 Most service calls are straightforward but it is how technicians handle the anomalies that really makes a difference.
 One of the key areas that field teams can improve on is onboarding, training, and ongoing enablement.
-This is never easy when those teams need to be out on the road and so this is often conducted virtually and tends to be one of those things where “you had to be there in real-time.”
+Continual training is never easy when teams need to be out on the road, so it’s often conducted virtually.

 Some jobs just take longer and it doesn’t have anything to do with the team.
 Even with your most experienced and engaged team members, a perfect storm of complications could cause a job to take longer than average, which leads to overtime.
 In order to complete each customer service install or fix and maintain satisfaction levels, you need to expend some overtime.
 But doing this on a consistent basis is not good for the business and negatively impacts the happiness of your most important asset—the employee.